Marion is proud to be the best place in Iowa to raise a family and grow a business. Here we reach higher and achieve more. In business and in life.

 - In November 2016, Marion was presented with a Healthy HometownSM powered by Wellmark Award by the Iowa Healthiest State Initiative.
 The award recognizes Marion for its dedication and accomplishments toward meaningful health improvement initiatives.

 - In October 2016, WalletHub ranked Marion in the top 7 percent of Best Small Cities in America.
 WalletHub’s analysts compared 1,268 cities across five key dimensions: affordability, economic health, education and health, quality of life and safety.
-They selected cities with population sizes between 25,000 and 100,000 and considered only the “city proper” in each case.
+They selected cities with population sizes between 25,000 and 100,000.

 - In August 2016, Marion landed 28th on NerdWallet’s list of best small cities in the U.S. for families.
 NerdWallet analyzed 245 cities in the U.S. with populations between 25,000 and 100,000.
 Income and affordability, prosperity and growth, and family friendliness were taken into account.